 Day 9 - Reykjavik

 Traveling back to Reykjavik through “saga” country, the setting of one of the country’s famous medieval stories.
 Upon arrival in Reykjavik, enjoy lunch at a local restaurant then embark on a city tour of the Icelandic capital, home to more than half of Iceland’s population.
-Meet with a local expert to learn about the recent bank crisis and its effects throughout Iceland.
+Meet with a local expert to learn about the 2008 bank crisis and its effects throughout Iceland.
 Dinner tonight is on your own.
 (B,L)

 Day 10 - Reykjavik

 Today is at leisure to explore and enjoy Reykjavik as you please; those who wish can join in an optional tour to the Blue Lagoon for a soothing bath in geothermal waters rich with silica, sulfur, and other minerals.
 Tonight celebrate over a farewell dinner.
 (B,D)

 Day 11 - Depart for U.S.

 This morning is at leisure, perhaps for some last-minute shopping for such local specialties as handicrafts, woolens, and gourmet foods.
 Early this afternoon depart for the airport and your return flights to the U.S. (B)